sefikkesim/Weather_app/README.md

 #User story;

--When page loaded app shows current location (city/country) and weather.
+-When page loaded app shows current location (city/country) ,weather and time.

 -User can search city around the world.

 -The app can fetch api with the searched city name(... and apikey if it is obligatory).

 -User can display weather data of searched city in weather card.

+-User can display more information of searched city with "More Info" button.

 -User can display list of searched city weather data card like on gif.